vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

 - `e` be the expected number of events to be forwarded in a just-elapsed epoch which is `e := number of vega block in the last epoch / n`.

 Each validator (consensus, ersatz, pending) is assgined a block number (call this `b`); either the genesis block or the block in which their pending transaction has been submitted.
-Every `n+b` vega chain blocks the validator must forward a hash of an ethereum block, ethereum block time (newer than all the other submitted till now by other validators) and the ethereum chain block number via the [Ethereum event forwarder (eef)](./0036-BRIE-event_queue.md) and the other consensus validators must confirm its validity (i.e. after observing the message from the "verifying" validator they must forward the block hash for the appropriate block number).
+Every `n+b` vega chain blocks the validator must forward a hash of an ethereum block and the ethereum chain block number  (strictly higher than all the other submitted till now by other validators) via the [Ethereum event forwarder (eef)](./0036-BRIE-event_queue.md) and the other consensus validators must confirm its validity (i.e. after observing the message from the "verifying" validator they must forward the block hash for the appropriate block number).
 Once this becomes verified as correct (as per the voting and number of confirmation rules in [eef](./0036-BRIE-event_queue.md) spec) increment `c` by `1`.

 At the end of an epoch: